TheBabu/Dotfiles/README.md

 # Config
-Some of my configuration (dotfiles) files!
+Some of my configuration files (dotfiles)!

 # Software
 - i3-gaps